-Tahoe Maritime Museum’s Collection features historic watercraft, engines, water-sports gear, ephemera, and archival materials that each speaks to an important piece of Lake Tahoe’s culture and development.
+The museum’s Collection at TMC features historic watercraft, engines, water-sports gear, ephemera, and archival materials that each speaks to an important piece of Lake Tahoe’s culture and development.
 Through exploring our interpretive displays and rich artifacts, guests and researchers alike will gain a better understanding of Tahoe’s past and present.
 To read more about a few selected pieces from our Watercraft and Engine Collections, click on the link below.

-Tahoe Maritime Museum’s Watercraft Collection rivals those of many maritime museums around the nation.
+The museum’s Watercraft Collection rivals those of many maritime museums around the nation.
 Currently there are over 30 vessels ranging from a salvaged 1890s steam launch to luxurious 1960s powerboats.
-The combination of work, race, and leisure boats in the Museum’s Collection help us tell the diverse stories of Lake Tahoe’s past.
+The combination of work, race, and leisure boats in the museum’s collection help us tell the diverse stories of Lake Tahoe’s past.
 A representation of historic boats from California builders like Besotes, and the nationally significant factories of Dodge, Gar Wood, and Chris-Craft also allow us to present the history of boating on a broader scope.

 - Shanghai: 1890s steam launch salvaged from the bottom of the Lake

 - C-Car: 1969 20′ Philbrick Custom Runabout

 - Miss Tahoe: 1939 28′ Gar Wood Runabout

 - Miss Lakeside: 1925 27′ Hickman Sea Sled

 - Godfather: 1922 26′ Chris-Craft Runabout; Hull #6